 CRISPR-Cas9 for gene overexpression and down-regulation

 The S. pyogenes CRISPR-Cas9 system is commonly used for gene knockout experiments.
-It consists of a Cas9 nuclease, responsible for creating a double-stranded break (DSB), and guide RNA (gRNA) that is responsible for targeting the nuclease to a specific region in the genome.
-The cells’ endogenous repair mechanisms imperfectly repair the DSB leading to gene knockout.
+It consists of a Cas9 nuclease, responsible for creating a DNA double-stranded break (DSB), and guide RNA (gRNA) that is responsible for targeting the nuclease to a specific region in the genome.
+The cells’ endogenous repair mechanisms can imperfectly repair the DSB and lead to a gene knockout.
 The CRISPR-Cas9 system has also been adapted to generate technologies called CRISPRi (CRISPR interference) and CRISPRa (CRISPR activation).
-These utilize deactivated Cas9 nuclease (dCas9) that cannot generate a DSB (Figure 1A), so instead target genomic regions resulting in RNA-directed reversible transcriptional control.
+These utilize nuclease-deactivated Cas9 (dCas9) that cannot generate a DSB (Figure 1A), but instead target genomic regions resulting in RNA-directed transcriptional control.
 CRISPRi1,2 utilizes dCas9 with or without a KRAB effector domain that complexes with gRNA to target promoter regions for transcriptional repression, or knockdown, of the gene.
-CRISPRa3-8 employs dCas9 fused to different transcriptional activation domains, which can be directed to promoter regions by either standard S. pyogenes gRNA or special gRNAs that recruit additional transcriptional activation domains to upregulate expression of the gene target (Figure 1B).
+CRISPRa3-8 employs dCas9 fused to different transcriptional activation domains, which can be directed to promoter regions by either standard S. pyogenes gRNA or special gRNAs that recruit additional transcriptional activation domains to upregulate expression of the target gene (Figure 1B).

 CRISPRi or CRISPRa requires sgRNA designs in proximity to the gene’s promoter region or the transcriptional start site to result in silencing or activation, respectively.4,6 Designing functional gRNAs can be challenging, as transcriptional start sites are not always well annotated or may be inaccessible due to presence of other protein factors, and cryptic or alternative promoters may be utilized.
 However, systematic manipulation of gene expression at genome scale utilizing pooled sgRNA screening has enabled development of design algorithms with improved gRNA functionality for CRISPRi and CRISPRa.9

-Authors: Jennifer Abarca is a Technical Support Scientist, Zaklina Strezoska is a Senior Scientist, and Annaleen Vermeulen is a Senior Scientist II at Dharmacon, Inc.
+Authors: Jennifer Abarca is a Technical Support Scientist, Zaklina Strezoska is a Senior Scientist II, and Annaleen Vermeulen is a Senior Scientist II at Dharmacon, Inc.

 Optimized tools for high-confidence genome engineering